 Then gently pull the two ends down to the bottom of the circle to make a pretzel shape.

 Step 7 : Prepare the baking soda bath.
-Add the baking soda to a pot of water and heat until it simmers.
-Gently lower each pretzel into the baking soda "bath" for about 30 seconds then place on a baking sheet to bake.
+This is the key to the classic soft pretzel flavor!
+Add the baking soda to a pot of boiling water and stir to dissolve.
+Gently lower each pretzel into the baking soda "bath" and boil for about 30 seconds then place on a baking sheet with parchment paper to bake.

 While each pretzel is still damp from the baking soda bath, sprinkle with kosher salt.